 If the manufacturers received free NetPlaces Network coverage and promotion as part of a national movement to honor the police and their canine partners, that price could be much lower.
 It is a strong incentive and we will make sure they get copies of this article AND the follow up which will list the dog clubs that join the Heat Alarms For K-9 Police Project.

 If your kennel club or obedience training club takes on this heat-alarm project for local sheriffs and police departments, bulk discount pricing will become available.
 That’s doing your part but you can take advantage of bulk pricing for your motor home or dog van.

 Here’s the bottom line and the top of the thermometer!

 If the outside temperature is over 70 degrees on a sunny day, temperatures inside a vehicle can rise to over 110 degrees in less than 30 minutes.
-Higher and quicker if the air conditioning was running with the windows were closed.
+Higher and quicker if the air conditioning wasn't running with the windows closed.
 Picture it.